Yoel Romero: Global Fight League

+Grappling career

+Romero competed against future UFC Heavyweight fighter Chris Barnett in a submission grappling match hosted by Dean Toole Promotions on June 15, 2019.
+Despite giving up a weight advantage to his opponent, Romero outwrestled Barnett before taking top position and submitting him with a kimura at 3:50 of the match.

+Romero was to compete against Owen Livesey in an openweight match at Polaris 28 on June 15, 2024.
+Romero had to withdraw from the match and was replaced by Baissangour Chamsoudinov.

+Boxing

+Romero competed in Mike Perry's "Dirty Boxing Championship" against Power Slap athlete Duane Crespo on November 23, 2024.
+He won by first-round knockout.

+Romero competed at "Dirty Boxing"'s DBX1 event against former Bellator MMA fighter Ras Hylton in the main event on March 22, 2025.
+He won the fight by technical knockout in the third round.

+Bare knuckle boxing

+In July 2025, Conor Mcgregor announced that Romero had signed with the Bare Knuckle Fighting Championship.

+On September 12, 2025, Romero made his debut at BKFC 80 against Theo Doukas and won by technical knockout in the second round.

 Training

-Romero trains in Coconut Creek, Florida with the American Top Team, with fellow-UFC fighters including Robbie Lawler, Thiago Alves, Thiago Silva and Glover Teixeira.
+Romero trains in Coconut Creek, Florida, with the American Top Team, with fellow fighters including Robbie Lawler, Thiago Alves, Thiago Silva and Glover Teixeira.

 Fighting style

 Romero is left-handed and primarily fights out of the southpaw stance, although he sometimes switches to an orthodox stance during fights.
-In spite of his amateur wrestling pedigree, Romero rarely uses his wrestling offensively inside the Octagon.
+In spite of his Olympic wrestling pedigree, Romero rarely uses his wrestling offensively inside the Octagon.
 Instead, Romero's boxing is typically considered his best skill, with the majority of his victories coming by way of knockout or technical knockout via punches.
 Many pundits cite Romero's pull-back left-handed counter as his most dangerous strike.
+Romero's boxing defense includes the use of the cross-armed guard.